Tsuna Sawada: Personality

-When Reborn shoots him with the Vongola Family's Dying Will Bullet he comes back as a powerful wielding berserker whose goal is to act on what he had regretted to make it right whenever shot by this special bullet.
+When Reborn shoots him with the Vongola Family's Dying Will Bullet, he returns as a powerful berserker who aims to act on his regrets to make it right.
 However, if he does not regret anything when shot, he will die.
-Ironically, Tsuna's friends tend to remain amazed by Tsuna's actions in such mode, causing several people to be interested in his skills.
-He also manages to befriend Kyoko, which makes him very happy.
-Tsuna finds himself thrust into the mob life that is his future and begins to meet not only his friends and future family members but also the challenges that his new life holds.
+Ironically, Tsuna's friends are amazed by his actions in this mode, causing several people to be interested in his skills.
+He also manages to befriend Kyoko, which makes him happy.
+Over time, he finds himself thrust into the life of the mafia and meets new friends while facing the challenges his new life holds.

-Although Tsuna is the tenth generation Vongola boss, Tsuna is unwilling to take part in anything that has to do with the Mafia.
-He always denies the fact that he is a future Mafia boss and tries to avoid anyone involved with the Mafia.
+Although Tsuna is to be the tenth generation Vongola boss, he is unwilling to be involved in the mafia and those associated with it, and denies that he is a future mafia boss.
 In the Vongola Test, he states that he would rather destroy the Vongola family than accept its history of violence and cruelty.
-Tsuna is often surprised and horrified at Reborn's and other mafiosi's actions.
-Later, even though he still wants nothing to do with the Mafia, he is grateful for the friends he has made since meeting Reborn.
-He cares for his new 'family' and would put himself in the way of danger in order to protect them.
-Though sometimes, Tsuna just finds himself wishing that he had never met any of them due to the weird looks they get whenever someone (mainly Gokudera who likes to have one-sided arguments with Yamamoto daily in school) decides to wreak havoc everywhere (especially Hibari who just loves biting random people to death).
-In the Inheritance Arc, due to the wanting to protect his comrades, his pride is to be able to protect his friends.
+Later, even though he still wants nothing to do with the mafia, he is grateful for the friends he has made since meeting Reborn.
+He cares for his new 'family' and would put himself in danger to protect them, as seen in the Inheritance Arc.